 Option # 2: Shared Cloud Provider

-In this option all agencies share the same cloud provider but separate virtual machines are used to perform testing.
+In this option, all agencies share the same cloud provider but separate virtual machines are used to perform testing.
 The main benefit of this approach is the test environment is totally self-contained within a virtual private network, which would allow all traffic to stay within the virtual network.
 In the event problems occur with interoperability testing, having the environments sharing a single virtual private network would eliminate networking issues from the equation.
 Option #2 eliminates the concerns about exposing intellectual property to other agencies; but one issue to overcome with this approach is getting the involved agencies to agree on a single cloud provider.
 For example, an agency may be restricted to a single provider or an agency may require a cloud provider to be certified (e.g. the US Federal Risk and Authorization Management Program, FEDRAMP).
 It may be difficult to achieve an intersection where a cloud provider is certified (e.g. FEDRAMP) and is also approved by the other participating agencies.
 There currently is not an internationally recognized standard for cloud technologies where a provider could get certified that is recognized by all CCSDS agencies.
 If agreement on a cloud provider between the participating agencies is possible then option #2 is the ideal approach.
 Figure 2 depicts option #2.